-As we set our sights ahead to the new year, we are happy to share our 2020 Policy Agenda, urging lawmakers to:
+As we set our sights for the new year, we are happy to share our 2020 Policy Agenda, urging lawmakers to:

 Deliver a supplemental budget that is sustainable, maintains healthy reserves, limits spending growth, and is supported by tax policy that is predictable and supports economic growth for all.

 Protect 2015 Connecting Washington investments dedicated to asset preservation and maintenance and improvements in key economic corridors.
 Further degradation of the state’s highway and bridge systems in response to funding cuts required by Initiative 976 will significantly compromise safe and efficient movement of people and goods and undermine economic growth.

 Support policies that promote economic development and job growth, particularly in non-urban regions.

 Thank you to all Roundtable board members who contributed to the development of this agenda.
 We look forward to working together with state leaders to make Washington a better place to live, work, and do business.
 Click here to read our full 2020 Policy Agenda, and be sure to follow us on Facebook, Twitter, and LinkedIn for updates throughout the legislative session.

 Around The Table: Boeing, Seattle Seahawks, Virginia Mason, ‘Power 100’